England

 Over the decades, changes have been made to this experiment which has included new technology for maintaining and collecting samples, and changes to the plots based on evolving priorities in a new century.

-• Phase 1 1852-1925
+Phase 1 1852-1925

-19 strip plots were set up across the landscape 300 m in length is and each plot has a width of 6 m (see Figure 1).
-Nitrogen (N), phosphorus (P), potassium (K), magnesium (Mg) and farm yard manure (FYM) were all applied in different forms (e.g. potassium chloride or potassium sulphate) and in differing amounts (see Table 1, pg 9 in MacDonald, A.J. [eds.]
+Nitrogen (N), phosphorus (P), potassium (K), magnesium (Mg) and farm yard manure (FYM) were all applied in different forms (e.g. potassium chloride or potassium sulphate) and, for N, in differing amounts (see Table 1, pg 9 in MacDonald, A.J. [eds.]
 2018.
 Guide to the Classical and other Long-term experiments, Datasets and Sample Archive.
 Rothamsted Research for details).

 Phase 2 1926-1967

-Changes to the set up included- Sections I-V established.
-Because hand-hoeing became impractical, bare fallowing was incorporated to allow the land to recover and to store organic matter, and also because it controls weeds.
-Square master was the wheat cultivar used in this phase.
+Changes to the set up included- Five Sections (I-V) established.
+Because increased weed problems had caused hand-hoeing to become impractical, bare fallowing was incorporated on one Section in any one year to allow the land to recover and to store organic matter, and also to control weeds.

 1964- Herbicides were used for the first time.